 Where Is The CAEC Available?

-The CAEC will come into effect in all Canadian provinces and territories.
-Alberta, New Brunswick, Manitoba, and Saskatchewan have already announced their plans, and the rest will do so soon.
+The CAEC has come into effect in most Canadian provinces and territories.
+Alberta, New Brunswick, Manitoba, Northwest Territories, Prince Edward Island, Nova Scotia, and Saskatchewan have already announced their implementation.

 Again, students who have already passed some parts of the GED test can have their results applied towards the new CAEC for a maximum of three years, and schools and employers will recognize both the CAEC and GED as equivalent education certificates.
 So, GED results are valid until May 2027.